Daniel-KM/Omeka-S-module-Internationalisation/README.md

 A language switcher is available as a page or resource block, so the user has only one click to see the translated page.

+Any string in any language can be added for translation in the admin board via the module [Table].

 Installation
 ------------